 Welcome to Trencher.

-Join us, at our laid-back, simple space, to pay homage to the sandwich.
+Join us, in our simple space, to pay homage to the sandwich.

 Together, Alex, Danny, and crew, create some stately chow; along with some experimental approaches to some of the traditional staples.